 When Green Mountain Club took ownership of the cabins in 2003, we knew that the day would come when we had to replace Beaver Dam Cabin.
 Sadly, we made the difficult decision to close Beaver Dam Cabin for structural safety reasons in 2016.

 GMC’s Camps Committee and staff have designed a cabin to replace Beaver Dam Cabin that will provide the same rustic and cozy accommodations guests have enjoyed for decades.
 We estimate that the project will cost $100,000 and will take over a year to design, acquire permits, and build.

 Bromley Mountain Observation Tower

-The Green Mountain Club is working to rebuild the observation on Bromley Mountain.
-The original Bromley Observation Tower was finished in 1962 to provide visitors with a 360 degree view of mountains in four states.
+The Green Mountain Club is working to rebuild the observation tower on Bromley Mountain.
+The original Bromley Observation Tower was finished in 1962 to provide visitors with a 360-degree view of mountains in four states.
 The structure was removed in 2012 for safety reasons.
 Rebuilding this tower will benefit hikers and those that love the Southern Vermont Mountains for generations to come.

-For durability, safety, and maintenance reasons, a steel will be used instead of wood to rebuild the tower.
+For durability, safety, and maintenance reasons, steel will be used instead of wood to rebuild the tower.
 The club will be working with a steel contractor and tower builder in 2017 to develop a design for the observation tower that will have a similar square footage as the original structure.
 Final design parameters will be completed to begin permit acquisition in 2019.